ooddle

 Passive, Accurate Tracking

 Oura measures what is happening in your body without any input from you.
 Sleep stages are reasonably accurate.
 HRV trends are reliable.
 Body temperature shifts can flag illness early or track menstrual cycles.
+The passivity is the killer feature.
+You wear the ring and the data accumulates.

 Long-Term Data